Retiring from the College

 Please see Leaving the College for information regarding all other benefits.

 Who can be covered by the College’s retiree medical plan?

-Retirees and their dependents (who are already enrolled in the Bowdoin College Health Plan when the employee retires) are eligible to enroll in the College’s retiree medical plan.
+Retirees and their dependents (who are already enrolled in one of the Bowdoin College Health Plans when the employee retires) are eligible to enroll in the College’s retiree medical plan.
 If you are anticipating retirement, you should be sure to enroll eligible family members in coverage during the annual open enrollment prior to your intended retirement date because there is no opportunity to add family members to the retiree health plan at the time of your retirement or after retirement.
 In addition, if you decide to decline retiree medical coverage at the time of your retirement or you drop the coverage at a future date there is no option to reinstate the coverage going forward.

 What retiree medical insurance is available to individuals under age 65?